The bankruptcy application says “It is very unlikely that items you need for your daily life (eg washing machine, sofa, refrigerator) will be sold“.

-So the answer about the lawnmower is that it is almost certainly safe.
+So your lawnmower is that it is almost certainly safe.
 The Official Receiver is unlikely to be interested in it unless it is very new and expensive.

 Can I keep my caravan?

-This is unlikely because caravans aren’t essential.
+It isn’t essential, even if it lets you have a cheap holiday every year.
 You will need to list it on your bankruptcy application unless you are sure it is worth less than £500.

 Do they take away children’s games consoles?